Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/README.md

 Bringing together methods, techniques, and practices, the handbook aims at supporting educators of Open Science.
 The result is intended as a helpful guide on how to forward knowledge on Open Science principles to our networks, institutions, colleagues, and students.
 It will instruct and inspire trainers how to create high quality and engaging trainings.
 Addressing challenges and giving solutions, it will strengthen the community of Open Science trainers who are educating, informing, and inspiring themselves.

-## Help us making this Handbook better
+## Help us making the handbook better

 We welcome comments and feedback from everyone, irrespective of their expertise or background.
-The easiest way to do this is to leave a comment [right here](https://book.fosteropenscience.eu/) by touching any paragraph with your mouse pointer and then klicking on the plus sign appearing next to it, another one is to create a pull request on the Handbook's [GitHub repository](https://github.com/Open-Science-Training-Handbook).
+The easiest way to do this is to leave a comment [right here](https://book.fosteropenscience.eu/) by touching any paragraph with your mouse pointer and then klicking on the plus sign appearing next to that paragraph.
+Also, you can create pull requests, either from whithin the Gitbook website or app, or with any tool you like.
+The handbook's content is maintained as [this GitHub repository](https://github.com/Open-Science-Training-Handbook).

 ## Let's run an Open Science training together

 Are you interested in running or attending trainings or webinars that make use of the Open Science Training Handbook?
 Get in touch with us at [elearning@fosteropenscience.eu](mailto:elearning@fosteropenscience.eu) - we'd love to hear from you.

 ## <img src="/Images/Icons/research_group.png" width="150" height="150" />
-## Copyright statement

-The Open Science Training Handbook is an Open Educational Resource, and will therefore be made available under [Creative Commons Public Domain Dedication \(CC0 1.0 Universal\)](https://creativecommons.org/publicdomain/zero/1.0/).
-You do not have to ask our permission to re-use and copy information from this handbook.
-Take note that some of the materials referenced in this book might be copyright protected—if so, this will be indicated in the text.
+## How to refer to the handbook

 Please consider citing the handbook when using the content.

-We have tried to acknowledge all our sources.
-If for some reason we have forgotten to provide you with proper credits, it has not been done with malicious intent.
-Feel free to contact us at [elearning@fosteropenscience.eu](mailto:elearning@fosteropenscience.eu) for any corrections.
+To cite the book, we recommend that you either refer to

+* https://book.fosteropenscience.eu/, which is the most friendly way to read the book (also available as [PDF](https://legacy.gitbook.com/download/pdf/book/open-science-training-handbook/book), [ePub](https://legacy.gitbook.com/download/epub/book/open-science-training-handbook/book) and [Mobi](https://legacy.gitbook.com/download/mobi/book/open-science-training-handbook/book)), to comment and to suggest changes, _or_

+* https://doi.org/10.5281/zenodo.1212496, which is a citable DOI refering to a (hardly comprehensible) archived dump of the book.

 ## The Authors and the Book Sprint facilitators